DEV Community

 b) Lerna-Lite's project with pnpm workspace and 2FA (OTP)

-For a more extensive and preferred use case with OTP (One Time Password), it is the configuration that we use in Lerna-Lite itself to publish the project with provenance.
+For a more extensive and preferred use case which is to use OTP (One Time Password), it is the configuration that we use in Lerna-Lite itself to publish the project with provenance for better security.

-Another thing that we considered was to add a condition to make sure that the current actor (user currently logged in GitHub) is in the allowed list of users to execute the publish, if not it will simply exit the workflow.
-You'll need to modify the ["user1", "user2"] shown below with your username and anyone else that can publish.
+Another thing that is worth considering, though optional, is to add a condition to make sure that the current actor (user currently logged in GitHub) is in the allowed list of users to execute the publish; if not it will simply exit the workflow.
+You'll need to modify the ["user1", "user2"] shown below with your username and anyone else that is allowed to publish.
 We also use workflow_dispatch to have a prompt to start the workflow, you could also add extra inputs to release a fixed version if you wish.

 Note Lerna-Lite/Lerna uses NPM to publish on the registry, even if you set "npmClient": "pnpm" (or Yarn), which is actually a good thing since Yarn does not yet support Provenance.